Multilingualism

 Leading zero

-Here, define whether a leading zero should be shown or not.
+Use this option to specify whether a leading zero should be displayed or not.

-Define how many decimal places should be shown here.
+Specify here how many decimal places should be displayed.

 Example

-Resets all format settings back to the default settings for the selected locale.
+Resets all format settings to the default settings for the selected location.

-A time zone can be assigned to the portal here.
-Usually, this is the time zone of the server or the company headquarters.
-If the portal users work in different time zones, the respective time zone can be assigned to the individual users in the "Users" module in the user properties.
-The time zone set in the portal properties is used if no individual time zone is entered for a user.
+Here, you can assign a time zone to the portal.
+As a rule, it is the time zone in which the server or the company's headquarters is located.
+If portal users work in different time zones, you can assign the appropriate time zone to each user in the "Users" module under the user properties.
+The time zone specified in the portal properties is used if no individual time zone has been entered for a user.

-In Intrexx, every date value is stored in UTC Universal Time Coordinated (GMT Greenwich Mean Time) in the database.
-When the time is shown in the browser, the difference of the current time zone will be added or taken away from the UTC.
+In Intrexx, all date values in the database are stored in UTC (Universal Time Coordinated, also known as GMT, Greenwich Mean Time).
+To display the time in the browser, the difference between the current time zone and UTC is added or subtracted.
 The database obtains the time zone setting from the operating system.
-The time zone of the Intrexx Portal Server and the database should be identical as a general rule.
-If the database time zone and Intrexx time zone differ, there may be deviations in the calculation of the local time.
+The time zone of the Intrexx Portal Server and the database should generally be set to the same value.
+If the database time zone and the Intrexx time zone differ, discrepancies may occur when calculating the local time.

-In case of doubt, date values such as the date of birth, which must not be changed, should be saved as text information and, if necessary, prepared for display (formatting) using Velocity.
+Date values—such as a date of birth—that must not be altered should, when in doubt, be stored as text and, if necessary, formatted for display using Velocity.

 Languages

-Any number of languages can be activated for your portal.
+Any number of languages can be enabled for a portal.

 With this setting, localized languages such as "German (Switzerland)" can be used.
-When you click on "OK", the global language constants are added internally.
-The system first checks whether the parent language of the localized language is already available in the portal, e.g. "German".
-If this is not the case, the system checks whether a different, localized version of the language is available in the portal, e.g. "German (Austria)".
-If this is also not the case, the default language of the portal is used to supplement the global language constants.
+When you click "OK," the global language constants are updated internally.
+First, the system checks whether the parent language of the localized language is already available in the portal, e.g., "German."
+If this is not the case, the system checks whether another localized version of the language is available in the portal, e.g., "German (Austria)."
+If this is not the case either, the portal's default language is used to supplement the global language constants.

-Move the currently selected language from one list to the other.
+Moves the currently selected language to the other list.

-The default language is used if language data such as element titles are missing in the selected language.
-The default language is also used as the default value for the newly created user.
+The default language is used when language data—such as element titles —is missing in the selected language.
+The default language is also used as the default setting for newly created users.

-In the global texts area, the default texts that appear in the portal can be modified in each of the portal languages.
+In the global texts, all standard texts that appear in the portal can be edited in the various languages.

-With meta tags, information for web servers, browsers, and automatic search programs on the internet can be provided.
-Meta tags are HTML tags that describe the contents of an HTML page.
-Search engines will, with the help of meta tags, create entries in their databases or calculate weightings in a list of hits.
+Meta tags can be used to provide information to web servers, browsers, and automated search programs on the Internet.
+Meta tags are HTML tags used to describe the content of an HTML page.
+Search engines use meta tags to create entries in their databases or to determine the ranking of results in a search list.

-INTREXX GmbH accepts no liability for incorrect changes to meta tags.
+INTREXX GmbH assumes no liability for any errors resulting from changes made to meta tags.

 All of the portal's meta tags are listed here.